KSashaDF/DFTools/README.md

 - Added a feature that improves code printing so that locations get properly transfered between plots.
 When copying, a location item will be converted into a "location offset", then, when printing, that "location offset" will be applied to the plot corner location.
 This means that locations will no longer break when being transferred between plots.
+- Added a configuration option to allow for quick item renaming to work with all items, not only number, text, and variable items.